Inmate at DOC

 Are inmates allowed to make telephone calls?

 Inmates are allowed to make telephone calls.
 They are given a choice of either making collect calls or paying for their calls through a debiting of their inmate account.
-All inmates are given an Inmate Personal Identification Number (IPIN), which allows the DOC
+All inmates are given an Inmate Personal Identification Number (IPIN), which allows the Department of Corrections

-to track all calls.
-An announcement is made at the beginning of each call made by the PA DOC that the call is from a state correctional institution.
-Prison personnel have the authority to restrict or suspend an inmate's phone privileges if they determine that there has been any abuse.
+(DOC) to track all calls.
+An announcement is made at the beginning of each call made by the DOC the call is from a state correctional institution.
+Prison personnel have the authority to restrict or suspend an inmate's phone privileges if they determine there has been any abuse.

 Are inmates allowed to have televisions?